osaukko/minecraft_map_tool/README.md

 In command examples, `$` indicates the input of the command prompt.
 It is followed by a command that you can type.
 Note that you do not type the `$`, only the command after it.
 Lines without the `$` sign are the example output of the program.

 Some long lines are split into multiple lines with backslash `\`.
-You do not need to write them.
-You can write the whole command in one go without new lines.
+You can write the whole command in one go without new lines and backslashes.

 ## Build